-A Redmond Story: The Solution for Erin's Cinchy Horse
+A Redmond Story: The Solution for Erin's Girthy Horse

-If you've saddled many horses, you've likely run across a few that balk at being cinched.
-A "girthy" or "cinchy" horse can act out in ways that are frustrating, a bit scary, and potentially dangerousfor both you and the horse.
-Behaviors might be as innocuous as stomping a hoof or pinning the ears, or more worrisome biting or kicking.
+If you've saddled many horses, you've likely run across some that balked at being cinched.
+A "girthy" or "cinchy" horse can act out in ways that are frustrating and potentially dangerousfor both you and the horse.
+Behaviors might be as harmless as stomping a hoof or pinning the ears, or more worrisome like biting or kicking.

 Are you dealing with a girthy horse?
-Want your horse to feel more comfortable when tacking up?
-Erin Click had a mare whose digestive problems caused pain and girthiness.
-Read on to find out how Erin used Redmond Daily Gold to ease her horse's saddling sensitivity.
+Do you want your horse to feel more comfortable when tacking up?
+Digestive problems also caused pain and girthiness in Erin Click's mare.
+Find out below how she used Redmond Daily Gold to ease her horse's saddling sensitivity and started enjoying riding again.

 LEARN ABOUT DAILY GOLD